kubernetes-sigs/kueue/keps/487-kubectl-plugin/README.md

 ## Proposal

 We propose creating a command-line tool that can serve as a Kubectl plugin that exposes this missing information.
-We also propose using a design strategy that mimics existing tools that are available for other workload managers across HPC and cloud that users are comforable with to ease adoption of both the tool and approach of submitting workloads to Kubernetes.
+We also propose using a design strategy that mimics existing tools that are available for other workload managers across HPC and cloud that users are comfortable with to ease adoption of both the tool and approach of submitting workloads to Kubernetes.
 The main command-line interactions will take the following shape:

 ```bash
 # As a Kubectl plugin